kruize/autotune-results/techempower/experiment-2/README.md

+## All the experiments in this folder were run on a shared infrastructure and require to validate on a dedicated infrasture.
+Manual runs are being run to reproduce the data with the best configuration which will be updated at [manuals] (https://github.com/kruize/autotune-results/tree/main/techempower/experiment-2/manuals)

 # Summary of data
-- 19.2% reduced response time with optuna optimization tunables.
-- Min response time is observed with following configuration cpurequest=1.38 (container layer) memrequest=957M (container layer) maxinlinelevel=12 (hotspot layer) quarkus.thread-pool.core.threads=2 (quarkus layer) quarkus.thread-pool.queue.size=58 (quarkus layer) quarkus.datasource.jdbc.min.size=5 (quarkus layer) quarkus.datasource.jdbc.max.size=28 (quarkus layer)
+- Min response time is observed with following configuration cpurequest=1.01 (container layer) memrequest=556M (container layer) maxinlinelevel=11 (hotspot layer) quarkus.thread-pool.core.threads=7 (quarkus layer) quarkus.thread-pool.queue.size=450 (quarkus layer) quarkus.datasource.jdbc.min.size=6 (quarkus layer) quarkus.datasource.jdbc.max.size=31 (quarkus layer)

 ## Tunables:
 - cpuRequest 				Range : 1 - 3.2